 We work in handset letterpress, with a large and growing collection of vintage metal typefaces.
 Imagery is created by engraving, etching, linocut, collagraphs, and solar plate (photo etching).
-Our shop is currently equipped with a 1914 Chandler & Price 12x18 platen press, a whomping Conrad Etching Press, and a cute little Vandercook 01 Proof Press.
+Our shop is currently equipped with a Vandercook SP-20, a 1914 Chandler & Price 12x18 platen press, a whomping Conrad Etching Press, and a cute little Vandercook 01 Proof Press.

 We see printing as a medium of creative expression, not simply reproduction.
 It is our chosen language and we are continually exploring the possibilities of its various dialects.
 We strive to create work that happily marries text and image.
-We tell stories.
-We make art.
-We experiment.
-Me make a mess.

 "While all melts under our feet, we may well grasp at any exquisite passion, or any contribution to knowledge that seems by a lifted horizon to set the spirit free for a moment, or any stirring of the senses, strange dyes, strange colours, and curious odours, or work of the artist's hands, or the face of one's friend."

 - Walter Pater, The Renaissance: Studies in Art and Literature, 1873